Step-by-Step: Configure DHCP Using Policy-based Assignment

 To install the operating system and configure TCP/IP on DHCP1

-Start your computer using the Windows Server 2012 product disc or other digital media.
+Start your computer using the Windows Server 2012 or Windows Server 2012 R2 product disc or other digital media.

 When prompted, enter a product key, accept license terms, configure clock, language, and regional settings, and provide a password for the local Administrator account.